 Dress Code: Professionalism with respect to dressing is encouraged throughout the course of the semester.
 It is each student's responsibility to have appropriate attire during all class assignments and learning activities.
-When working with simulated patients student must be dressed professionally.
+When working with simulated patients, student must be dressed professionally.

 Disability: If you have a disability please contact the instructor to arrange a time to discuss your situation.
-It would be helpful if you contact the Office for Students with Disabilities at (514) 398-6009 before you do this.
+It would be helpful if you contact the Student Accessibility and Achievement at (514) 398-6009 before you do this.